UPDATED March 29, 2023 - COVID TESTS - We are currently have tests available at the Wapak Library Drive-Thru ONLY.

 CONTACTLESS PICKUP ONLY - Tests are not available inside our libraries.
-Please schedule a pickup on our website or by calling the library.

 Why is the state providing these tests?